-Previously Engineering Manager at Stripe Senior Staff Engineer and Engineering Manager at Slack, Open Source Engineer at Microsoft, Executive Editor at Apfeltalk.
+Previously Engineering Manager at Notion (Web Infra, Desktop teams), Engineering Manager and Staff Engineer at Stripe, Senior Staff Engineer and Engineering Manager at Slack, Open Source Engineer at Microsoft, Executive Editor at Apfeltalk.
+At some point I was also an O'Reilly Author and Trainer, but it's been a few years.
 Eater of too much candy.

 Things I do